119-org/SmartWatch/README.md

 If you are looking to compile directly from the command line, please visit:
 https://github.com/underverk/SmartWatch_Toolchain

+Note that the repository linked above contains the `master` of the toolchain used by the IDE.
+If you want the latest updates that is where to get it.
+You can always update your IDE with the latest stuff by downloading the SmartWatch_Toolchain repository to replace your IDE toolchain, which is located at [your-arduino-folder]/tools/underchain

 ## The Watch, The Hack

 This is the story of a watch, a small squared-shaped watch made to make people smile while looking at it and discover a message from a loved one, a great weather prediction, or the quote of the day.